Question: How do I interpret the qPCR plot to determine the cDNA amplification cycle number?

 Answer: During the Visium Gene Expression workflow, qPCR using the KAPA SYBR Fast qPCR Kit (KK4600) is performed to determine the appropriate cycle number for cDNA Amplification.

-Some qPCR systems require a negative reference dye (i.e., ROX) to be added when using the KAPA SYBR FAST qPCR Kit.
+Some qPCR systems require a passive reference dye (such as ROX) to be added when using the KAPA SYBR FAST qPCR Kit.
 Please reference the Roche KAPA SYBR ® FAST qPCR Kit Instrument Compatibility Table, or consult the real-time qPCR system manufacturer to determine whether your real-time qPCR instrument requires the use of ROX.

 After the qPCR run has been completed, the threshold for determining the cycle number should be set at ~25% of the peak RFU value after baseline subtraction, or ~25% of the peak ΔRn if using ROX.
 Selecting the correct cycle number may require manually adjusting the RFU or ΔRn threshold depending on the software's settings for your qPCR system.
 We have provided step-by-step instructions below.